- Stillwater Public Schools

 SPANISH II – 5020

-A student may enroll in Spanish 2 if they pass Level 1 with at least 60%, though a 75% or better is recommended.
+A student may enroll in Spanish 2 if they pass Level 1 with at least 70%.

 Spanish 2 strives to integrate and develop the American Council on the Teaching of Foreign Languages’ five content areas: communication, cultures, connections, comparisons and communities.
 We work to help students move from Novice, into Intermediate level language skills.